-Among the incidents for which the outcome is known, 67% involved children being able to walk or run away with no physical contact having occurred.
-Among the incidents for which the suspect's method of attempted abduction is known, 33% used physical force or a weapon and 83% engaged the children in conversation before the incident of indecent exposure or attempted abduction.
-In one case, the suspect involved was a registered sex offender.
+Among the incidents for which the outcome is known, 86% involved children being able to walk or run away with no physical contact having occurred.
+Among the incidents for which the suspect's method of attempted abduction is known, 71% used physical force or a weapon and 29% engaged the children in conversation by asking for directions or help.
+Three suspects were arrested.